Load the necessary libraries

 After creating your pre-release access list a text editor will appear where you can list the roles that have been given early access to the release.
 This list will then appear in the list of file downloads at the top of each release.

 If you need to make an amendment to release that has already been published this is possible to do from within the admin dashboard if you are a publication owner.
-If you need to create an amendment and your publication owner is not available, please contact the Explore Statistics mailbox to do this for you.
+If you need to create an amendment and your publication owner is not available, please contact the explore education statistics platforms team to do this for you.

 First, find your publication in the admin dashboard.